Welcome to Battle-by-Post!

 Leech Seed - Sludge Bomb - Sludge Bomb

-IF the foe intends to use Protect, THEN use Growth, and use Leech Seed next turn.
+At the start of the step, IF Charmander intends to use Protect, THEN use Growth, and use Leech Seed next turn.

-This will ensure that your opponent needs to work a little harder if they want to escape your Leech Seed strategy!
+This will ensure that your opponent needs to work a little harder to escape your Leech Seed strategy!

-You still get substitutions when ordering second.
+You still get substitutions when ordering second, though you will likely use them less often there.
 You might issue "IF your foe is Poisoned, THEN use Venoshock" to take better advantage of your Sludge Bomb's chance to poison.
-You might also try to use Leech Seed again if your first attempt happens to miss.
+You might also try to use Leech Seed again if you miss the target.

 Players typically alternate ordering first and second.
-Some actions, such as counterswitching or forcing your foe to switch with a move such as Roar, will make you order first after.
+Some actions, such as switching your Pokemon or forcing your opponent to switch, will force you to order first.

 To make it easy to keep track of your battles, you may consider bookmarking the link "https://www.smogon.com/forums/watched/threads".
 This will show you all of the threads you've Watched on Smogon — which will include any thread you've posted in, by default.
 If you do, make sure to use the "Watch" button on threads you have yet to post in.